AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: Related Work

 \section{Related Work}

-\paragraph{Sparse data structures} Taichi directly draws inspirations from popular sparse data structures in computer graphics, including VDB~\cite{museth2013openvdb, hoetzlein2016gvdb, wu2018fast} and SPGrid~\cite{setaluri2014spgrid, gao2018gpu}.
+\paragraph{Spatially sparse computation} The idea of leveraging spatial sparsity in graphics originates from popular sparse data structures including VDB~\cite{museth2013openvdb, hoetzlein2016gvdb, wu2018fast} and SPGrid~\cite{setaluri2014spgrid, gao2018gpu}.
 While these data structures have demonstrated effective computation and storage benefits over dense arrays, writing programs that leverage them is not an easy task.
-Taichi provides a language abstraction that allows using these data structures as if they are dense, and runtime systems that automatically handle parallel voxel iteration and memory management.
-These designs benefit the end users, but may end up with more computation that would need a whole-program analysis to optimize.
+Taichi~\cite{hu2019taichi} provides a language abstraction that allows using these data structures as if they are dense, and runtime systems that automatically handle parallel voxel iteration and memory management.
+These designs benefit the end users, but may end up with more computation.
+These redundant jobs would need an inter-kernel analysis system to optimize.

 Another thread of work on sparse computation is sparse linear algebra languages, such as TACO~\cite{kjolstad2017tensor, chou2018format}, which can effectively generate kernels for Einstein summations on sparse matrices and tensors.
-Instead of explicitly building the sparse matrices, Taichi encourages {\em matrix-free} linear algebra computations, which are often the more effective way for high-performance linear algebra solves for physical simulation (see, for example ~\cite{liu2018narrow}).
+Instead of explicitly building the sparse matrices, some simulators use matrix-free computations, which are often the more effective ways for high-performance linear algebra solves in physical simulations (see, for example ~\cite{liu2018narrow}).

+\paragraph{Sparse tensors in deep learning frameworks} Sparse tensors in ML frameworks such as PyTorch are typically implemented in sparse matrix formats such as the Compressed Sparse Row (CSR) and the ``Coordinate" (COO) formats (e.g., ~\href{https://pytorch.org/docs/stable/sparse.html}{torch.sparse}).
+Just like dense tensors in deep learning frameworks, sparse tensors there are immutable.
+More importantly, sparse tensors in deep learning frameworks have a fixed topology, and the sparse matrix formats lack efficient support for random accesses.
+These features make operations on them easier to analyze and optimize.
+In contrast, Taichi supports hierarchical sparse tensors with dynamic topology, which needs a domain-specific dataflow model to optimize.

 \paragraph{Array data-flow analysis} The static-single assignment (SSA) form has been a very popular IR structure.
 SSA forms are designed for scalar variables, and it cannot directly represent array states, where partial updates may happen.
 Array SSA forms have been proposed and successfully adopted in parallelization~\cite{knobe1998array} and array privatization ~\cite{maydan1993array}.
 However, related work in this topic is mostly focused on dense arrays.
 Our high-level IR system represents not only array partial updates, but also the topology changes in sparse arrays.